Kyle-F-Brooks/i_simpa_scripts/README.md

 Author: Kyle Brooks
 The convert_all_tool and recp_res_tool scripts are modified by Kyle Brooks and not originally written.

+Please check my other repositories for the python 2 scripts

 ## Description
 A repository of python scripts written to make using funtions in I-Simpa easier